EdgeFirstAI/documentation/docs/models/metrics.md

 ### Model Timings

-These timings are measured in the same way as Modelpack as described under [Model Timings](#model-timings) in the *Modelpack* section.
+These timings are measured in the same way as ModelPack as described under [Model Timings](#model-timings) in the *ModelPack* section.

 ### Precision vs. Recall